ilyaigpetrov/report-graph-traversal-c-vs-java/Report/README.md

 To sum it up, Java boasts better paradigm support than C, yet C may emulate some paradigms.

 #### Ease of Code Maintenance
 As Java is simpler and more readable its code is easier to maintain.
-It is easier to write unmaintainable code in C. Advanced code editors like Eclipse offer code refactor techniques for both languages, though C is more reluctant in this way.
+It is easier to write unmaintainable code in C.
+Advanced code editors like Eclipse offer code refactor techniques for both languages, though C is more reluctant in this way.

 #### Cost
 Both languages are free, C tool set is more liberal.
 There are plenty of free of cost profilers for GCC C under Unix, and fewer for Java.
 Fewer maintainability of C requires additional costs.
 If you are interested in language specifications -- official C specs are paid for and drafts are free, Java specs are free.

 #### Abstraction
 Abstraction is the main principle of OPP and Java adheres to it vividly.
 Java works at a higher level of abstraction by the penalty of performance.
 C lacks Garbage collection and forces programmer to work on the lower level.

 #### Well Definedness
-> Well-definedness  The completeness and precision of the languages official definition.
+> Well-definedness – The completeness and precision of the language's official definition.

 Both languages are well defined (e.g., both has specifications, both defined by formal grammar).
 Both offer verbose documentation though I personally find Java more well documented than C.
 In C documentation I sometimes stumble upon phrases like "if argument is NULL the behavior is not defined." which are absent in Java documentation (Java simply throws exceptions in such cases).
 This makes Java more predictable and well-defined.

 #### Dependability
 C better meets goals of independent projects, e.g., military projects.
 With C you depend on a compiler which can be bootstrapped and on C standards committee.
 With Java it is legal to devise your own virtual machine (e.g., `Dalvik`) though you have to keep with some restrictions (see [Oracle vs. Google](https://en.wikipedia.org/wiki/Dalvik_(software)#Licensing_and_patents)).

 #### Other Characteristics